brianadams731/Multiplayer-Uno/README.md

  - All of the game rendering
  - Auth
  - Database Architecture
- - Project scaffolding (configs, migrations, )
+ - Project scaffolding (configs, migrations, project layout)

 ## What I did not do
  - Landing page (HTML and CSS)